YashJeswani/python_project/README.md

   after it will first ask you limit how many chances you want after every 3 chances it will show hints if you guessed correct cord it shows congratulations and if not it will show the correct word randomly choosen.

+3)Third Python project is the hotel management system ie. hotel_management.py

+   **(Need to have some changes done like validations in input and showing errors on inputing bu print statments,etc)** You can clone it and then run it and run the hotel_management file using command python3 filename.py then python file get executed after it will show menu driven input number and it will input user details and room will be booked and charges for room and laundary and food canbe calculated by taking input and finally bill of user can be showed!